andreasbm/lit-translate/README.md

 <br />

+* Contains a [lit](https://www.npmjs.com/package/lit) directive that automatically updates the translations when the language changes
-* Simple API that can return a translation for a given key (out of the box you can use the dot notation eg. `get("home.header.title")`)
+* Has a simple API that can return a translation for a given key using the dot notation (eg. `get("home.header.title")`)
 * Works very well with JSON based translation data-structures
-* Can interpolate values into the strings
+* Can interpolate values into the strings using the {{ key }} syntax out of the box.
-* Customize just about everything (eg. choose your own translations loader, how to interpolate values, empty placeholder and how to look up the strings)
 * Caches the translations for maximum performance
-* Contains a `lit-html` directive that automatically updates when the language changes
-* Approximately 800 bytes minified & gzipped (2kb without)
+* Has a very small footprint, approximately 800 bytes minified & gzipped (2kb without)
+* Extremely customizable, just about everything can be changed (eg. choose your own translations loader, how to interpolate values, empty placeholder and how to look up the strings)
+* Check out the playground [here](https://codepen.io/andreasbm/pen/MWWXPNO?editors=1010)

 <img src="https://raw.githubusercontent.com/andreasbm/lit-translate/master/example.gif" width="600">